-Project Number: 2023-MVP2 Replacement No. 17 (DPW Pickup)

-Description: Replacement of vehicle number 17, 1/2 Ton 2x4 Pickup Truck utilized for general maintenance by the POTW checking sanitary and storm sewer system, etc.
+Project Number: 2023-MVP2Replacement No. 17 (DPW Pickup)NEWDescription: Replacement of vehicle number 17, 1/2 Ton 2x4 Pickup Truck utilized for general maintenance by the POTW checking sanitary and storm sewer system, etc.NEW and forestry.

 Justification: Replacement due to life of equipment, purchased in 2018.
 Replacement will be with like vehicle.